CiscoSE/xr-vagrant/README.md

 sudo docker run --name netconf-exlorer -d -p 9269:8080 netconf-explorer
 ```

-In order to access to the web user interface, you will need to:
+In order to access to the web user interface, you will need to map the port that anx is using in the VM to the laptop:

 1) Open virtual box
 2) Select the devbox VM